thoduv/pyradar5/README.md

 # pyradar5

----

 The radar5 module is a numerical solver for delay differential equations.
 It is a wrapper around an original FORTRAN code, that uses a colocation method on Radau nodes for an efficient integration of stiff problems.
 Please note that all the capabilities of the FORTRAN code are not wrapped yet.
+Here is what is currently available:

+* Integration of DDE specified by Python function or runtime-compiled C code.
+* Constant or time-dependant initial conditions, with interpolation if needed.
+* Constant, variable-dependant, or time-dependant delay.

+Here is what is not implemented:

+* User-specified Jacobian, and delay-components Jacobian.
+* Implicit systems and mass matrix
+* Advanced breakpoints detection

 The original FORTRAN code is the work of Nicola Guglielmi and Ernst Hairer, and can be found on: http://www.unige.ch/~hairer/software.html